VinzZ00/VinzZ00/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning on Bina Nusantara University majoring Information System major and focus on Applied Database
+- 🌱 I’m currently learning on Bina Nusantara University majoring Information System and focus on Applied Database
 - 📫 How to reach me: elvin.ri39@gmail.com